FirelyTeam/firely-docs/vonk/deployment/docker.rst

 .. image:: ../images/docker2.png

-You can also take a look at the logs for Vonk with:|br|
+You can also take a look at the logs for Firely Server with:|br|
 ``> docker logs vonk.server``

 Open a browser and use the address ``http://localhost:8080/``.
-This will show the landing page of Vonk.
+This will show the landing page of Firely Server.

 To stop the container just type:|br|
 ``> docker stop vonk.server``